virtual-twin/TMS_MDD/README.md

 # Transcranial Magnetic Stimulation of Major Depressive Disorder in 'The Virtual Brain'
 #### Author: Dr. Timo Hofsähs

-This repository contains the code and data necessary to reproduce the results presented in the paper:
+This repository contains the code and data necessary to reproduce the results presented in the publication:

 ### The Virtual Brain links transcranial magnetic stimulation evoked potentials and inhibitory neurotransmitter changes in major depressive disorder
-#### Timo Hofsähs, Marius Pille, Jil Meier, Petra Ritter
+#### Timo Hofsähs, Marius Pille, Lukas Kern, Anuja Negi, Jil Meier, Petra Ritter
 (in prep)

 ## Table of Contents